Recently, a friend asked me to write an article about how to best care for aging parents.

 They are in a stage of life where they have lost their filters and, therefore, must be treated differently.

 In many cases, they will speak and act like a child, so it is up to you to be an adult.
-You still have the ability to overlook the things they say and do, so overlook them.
+You still can overlook the things they say and do, so overlook them.
 Getting mad is going to ruin the visit and upset you as well.

 17. HAVE SOMEONE THAT YOU CAN SHARE WITH.